agathis-project/salix-arctica/README.md

 ##### 3.2.3.
 VCORE and V1P8 Regulator:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/VCORE_and_V1P8_regulators.PNG)

-- **V1P8** rail supplies followings:
+- **V1P8** rail supplies uP, LPDDR, eMMC, Ethernet Phy
-  - uP
-  - LPDDR memory
-  - eMMC memory
-  - Ethernet Phy devices

-- **VCORE** rail supplies the uP (V_CORE and V_MPU connected together)
+- **VCORE** rail supplies uP (V_CORE and V_MPU connected together)

 - **V1P8 and VCORE** regulators feed from VSYS through FB5, C48, C54 filters.

-- These regulators are implemented with FAN5355 buck converter fabricated by Fairchild/On Semi; they can be controlled over i2c; two different models with distinct i2c addresses are used.
+- VCORE and V1P8 regulators are implemented with FAN5355 buck converter fabricated by Fairchild/On Semi; this device can be controlled over i2c; two different models with distinct i2c addresses are used.

 - **V1P8 and VCORE** regulators are synchronized with SYNC3M clock running at nominal 3MHz and phased at 180deg to reduce the switching noise injected into the VSYS rail.

-- **VCORE** regulator output can be switched signal between two voltages (programmable over i2c) using **VSEL** signal:
+- **VCORE** regulator output can be switched between two voltage levels, programmable over i2c, using **VSEL** signal:

+   - this feature can be used to change the uP operating power  points (OPP).

-   - the default start-up output voltage for **VSEL = "low" is 1.05V** and can be used as such for the initial power-up of the uP.
+   - default start-up output voltage for **VSEL = "low" is 1.05V** and can be used as such for the initial power-up of the uP.

-   - the default start-up output voltage for **VSEL = "high" is 1.2V and MUST BE ADJUSTED** before use; if there is no need to switch the output voltage during normal operation, then the second voltage must be set to same value as first (safer operation).
+   - default start-up output voltage for **VSEL = "high" is 1.2V and MUST BE ADJUSTED** before use; if there is no need to switch the output voltage during normal operation, then the second voltage must be set to same value as first (safer operation).

 - **V1P8 and VCORE** regulators are enabled by the **EN-VCORE and EN-V1P8** signals controlled by the uC.

-- the two regulators offer a light load operation mode; this mode should be made available by the uC firmware to test its relevance for the system performance.
+- **V1P8 and VCORE** regulators offer a light load operation mode configurable over i2c; this mode should be made available by the uC firmware to test its relevance for the system performance.

+- **V1P8 and VCORE** regulators have the output voltage programmable over i2c interface; this feature must be supported by the uC firmware for the system performance tests and to increase power efficiency; 1% change on operating voltage leads to about 2% change in power consumption.

-- the PWRCLK signal is forwarded to the trunk interface to synchronize SMPS regulators on branches.
+- the PWRCLK signal is forwarded to the trunk interface to synchronize SMPS regulators on branches; this feature may help to improve the system noise improvement.

 - **CORE-MON** is a remote sense signal that provides the VCORE regulator feedback voltage directly from the microprocessor die.

+- use testpoints t60 and t58 to determine VCORE load current.

+- use testpoints t64 and t67 to determine V1P8 load current.

 ***

 #### 3.2.4.
 V3P3 Regulator:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/V3P3_regulator.PNG)

+- V3P3 regulator use a buck-boost converter TPS6306 that allows operation from VSYS below 3.3V.

+- V3P3 and VUSB regulators use same IC type TPS6306 and share MSYNC3M
+  signal.

+- **V3P3 regulator** is turned ON respective to uP power-up/power-down sequence.

+- drive (uC) **MSYNC3M** HIGH to turn on the power saving mode; this mode needs to be available for system testing to evaluate its contribution to overall performance.

+- default: drive (uC) **MSYNC3M** with a clock signal of 2.4MHz (2.2MHz to 2.6MHz) as described in 3.2.6. to allow decreasing system noise - see 3.2.6.

+- drive (uC) **EN** HIGH to turn ON the regulator.

+- **VMON** signal is monitoring the V3P3 voltage - connected to uC A/D
+  converter.

+- use test points t69 and t65 to determine V3P3 load current.

 ***

 #### 3.2.5.
 VUSB Regulator:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/VUSB_regulator.PNG)

+- VUSB regulator use a buck-boost converter TPS6306 that allows to operating the USB-OTG port in host mode (requires 5V).

+- V3P3 and VUSB regulators use same IC type TPS6306 and share MSYNC3M
+  signal.

+- drive (uC) **MSYNC3M** HIGH to turn ON the power saving mode; this mode needs to be available for system testing to evaluate its contribution to overall performance.

+- default: drive (uC) **MSYNC3M** with a clock signal of 2.4MHz (2.2MHz to 2.6MHz) as described in 3.2.6. to allow decreasing system noise - see 3.2.6.

+- drive (uC) **EN** HIGH to turn ON the regulator.

+- **VMON** signal is monitoring the V3P3 voltage - connected to uC A/D converter.

+- use test points t69 and t65 to determine VUSB load current.

 #### 3.2.6.
-Locking switching frequency for VCORE, V1P8, V3P3 and VUSB regulators:
+Locking the switching frequency for VCORE, V1P8, V3P3 and VUSB regulators:
-- VSYS power rail is shared among all branches in a tree; each branch that feeds from this line may introduce noise into it that needs to be limited; worst offenders are the switching mode power supplies.
+- VSYS power rail is shared among all root and all branches in a gateway tree; each branch that feeds from this line may introduce noise into it; this noise needs to be limited; the worst offenders are the switching mode power supplies.

-- A simple method to reduce the ripple noise is to synchronize or lock the switching frequency of the SMPS regulators feeding from VSYS:
+- a simple method to reduce the ripple noise is to lock the switching frequency of the SMPS regulators feeding from VSYS; this can be done using the uC to generate the switching frequency.

-  1. ripple frequency is constant and derived from same controllable source; this means easier filtering; the microcontroller may even implement a spread spectrum clock if needed.
-  2. this design allows to control the phase of the ripple to avoid peak overlapping; this means lower ripple noise injected into the system.
+- the gateway design allows to control the phase of the ripple to avoid peak
+  overlapping:
-  3. each branch using the PWRCLK synchronization signal can be designed to add a small fixed delay to the PWRCLK fed to the next branch; in this way each branch regulator will switch at different time lowering the overall noise injected into VSYS rail.
+  - each branch using the PWRCLK synchronization signal should add a 47.5ns delay by using an RC circuit followed by a schmitt-trigger gate supplied from VSYS to feed the PWRCLK line of the next branch.

+- use the uC to generate MSYNC3M and SYNC3M from same 12MHz internal frequency:
-- drive MSYNC3M at 2.4MHz
+  - divide 12MHz by 5 to generate MSYNC3M at 2.4MHz 50% duty cycle
-- drive SYNC3M at 3MHz
+  - divide 12MHz by 4 to generate SYNC3M at 3MHz 50% duty cycle
-- generate MSYNC3M and SYNC3M from a common 12MHz clock.

 #### 3.2.7.
 Power Module Connector and POE Connectors
 +++ insert schematic detail